 Before you accept and pay for any travel bookings, carefully evaluate the travel agency agent, clarify all charges and learn how to protect yourself.
 Take your time and think about it.
 You are paying for good service, see that the agency delivers it.

 The main source of income of a travel agency are the commissions paid for booking services such as car rentals, cruise lines, hotels, railways, sightseeing tours, tours operators...
-Commissions that vary depending on the service and the supplier and a percentage paid to the travel agent as his or her commission.
+Commissions that vary depending on the service and the supplier and on the percentage paid to the travel agent as his or her commission.

 Travel agents who are "all inclusive" agents and who are not pushy.
 They match online prices, have rates you don't have, save you time, understand the fine print, protect you, have specialized expertise, priceless advice and contacts.
 They also prevent hassles, confirm your reservation at the right moment, offer affordable payment plans and provide troubleshooting support.